lrmikestone/jekyll.blog/_posts/2020-10-14-a-few-days-with-a-pinetab.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: A Few Days With A PineTab
+title: A Few Days With A PineTab
 permalink: /a-few-days-with-a-pinetab/
 excerpt_separator: <!--more-->
 layout: post